james-stevens/handshake-ansible/README.md

 `do_update_container_only` will only update the container and restart it if it changed.

-`do_debug` is for seeing all “facts” on a host.
+`do_debug` is for seeing all "facts" on a host.

-## Inventory.yaml
+## Requirements

-The first thing you will need to do is copy `example_inventory.yaml` to `inventory.yaml`, then edit it to list your hosts.
-You do not have to state whether they are Debian or Ubuntu, that is auto-detected by ansible.

-The requirements of your server are that you have a login and your login has permission to `sudo` (i.e. is in the group `sudo`).
+The requirements of your server is that it runs an SSH service, you have a login and your login has permission to `sudo` (i.e. is in the group `sudo`).
 You will need to know the password of this login for `sudo` to work.
 You can do the initial login either with passwords or ssh-keys, obv keys is better.